top of page

 You thought I was kidding when I said my ancestor wasn’t a tree!

 The relationship created by linking your ancestors together is the family tree.
-There is no need to upload an unidentified graphic of a tree for your relative’s profile.
-If the media image is a piece of art they created, then please share and tell us the story of their arboreal masterpiece.
-If you can’t stand that the portrait spot for your ancestor is blank, get over it.
-They lived pre-photography days, or their portraits were never created or were destroyed.
+Uploading an unidentified tree graphic for your relative's profile is unnecessary.
+If the media image is a piece of art they created, please share and tell us the story of their arboreal masterpiece.
+If you can't stand the blank portrait spot for your ancestor, get over it.
+They lived in pre-photography days, and their portraits were never created or destroyed.
 A tree or silhouette is not a representation of your ancestors.

-To sum up, don’t turn our ancestors into trees, flowers, and flags on Ancestry.com.
-You’re wasting hinting resources and creating a lot of grumblings for researchers on the other end.
-Makes those Ancestry.com family trees less appealing which defeats the purpose of sharing your tree online – to collaborate with potential cousins!
+Don't turn our ancestors into trees, flowers, and flags on Ancestry.com.
+You're wasting hinting resources and creating a lot of grumblings for researchers on the other end.
+It also makes those Ancestry.com family trees less appealing, which defeats the purpose of sharing your tree online—to collaborate with potential cousins!

 Instead, share photos that genuinely connect your relative with a place or time.
 FYI: Most of those images will be modern.